 If your students are disconnected from your class and aren't able to reconnect, try the following tips.

-- Ensure that the student's network cable is properly connected to the student's device.
-If it's connected, disconnect it, and then reconnect it. - Ensure that your own network cable is properly connected to your computer.
+• Ensure that the student's network cable is properly connected to the student's device.
 If it's connected, disconnect it, and then reconnect it.